-The Excella model has one switch for just forward of the room for extending and retracting the slide out.
+The other models have one switch for just forward of the room for extending and retracting the slide out.
 There is a mechanical lever type travel lock that is removed before extending the room.

 All models also have a magnetic travel block that needs to be removed.